11 Top-Rated Things to Do in Prescott, AZ

 Today, the theater is largely used to host a great lineup of musical performances by tribute bands.

-You can tour the facility on certain days of the week, generally in the afternoon, and your tour guide will be dressed in a period outfit.
+You can tour the facility on certain days of the week, generally from 10am to 2pm, and your tour guide may be dressed in a period outfit.
 The performance hall has been wonderfully restored to its former glory and is definitely worth seeing, and if you have time, enjoy it while watching a show.

 Address: 117 E. Gurley Street, Prescott, Arizona

-Less than one mile round trip, the hike to Wolf Creek Falls is an ideal family outing near Prescott.
+Less than a one-mile round-trip, the hike to Wolf Creek Falls is an ideal family outing near Prescott.
 Wolf Creek tumbles off a ledge into a small pool and then makes its way down through boulders.

 A small swimming area at the base of the falls offers a chance to cool down if you feel the need for a dip.
 If you have the energy, scramble up to the top of the falls for expansive views out over the nearby forests.